White (TV series): All White in Barking

 This documentary by Marc Isaacs is on the area of Barking and Dagenham, in outer East London, which has recently seen some of the highest levels of immigration in the United Kingdom, and, as a result, is the borough with the highest number of BNP councillors in the UK.
 The activities of an activist for the British National Party are also analysed.

 One of the people featured was a middle-aged white man, originally from Bow but who had moved a few miles east to Barking, who was horrified that many of his English neighbours had been recently replaced by various foreigners, and that his daughter had a child by a very violent Nigerian immigrant.
 The father and his daughter explained how she and her child have to live in protected, secure housing, as it is the only way to escape the Nigerian and his savagery.
 At the end of the documentary, the Englishman moves to (the much whiter) Canvey Island, Essex.

 Controversy

 The series prompted allegations of racism due to this image of a white face being written on upon until it is unrecognisable.
 During the advertisement Billy Bragg could be heard singing "Jerusalem".

 Allegations of racism

 Allegations of racism emerged after the trailer for the series was shown where a white face was covered in writing until it disappeared under a mass of ink.
-It read 'Britain is changing' in many different languages.
+It read 'Britain is changing' in many languages.

 In an interview the BBC 2 controller Roly Keating responded:

 "I absolutely refute that it is at all racist.
 It's clearly arresting.
 It denotes to audiences that they will find certain elements of this season challenging.
 Part of the point of the BBC is to stimulate public debate."